 Penalties for Violation of the Act

 The Act provides both individual penalties and penalties against care facilities.
-A covered individual who violates the Act by failing to report, within the specified timeframe, a reasonable suspicion of a crime committed against an elderly resident is subject to a maximum civil penalty of $200,000.
-If the failure to report the suspicion exacerbates the harm to the elderly resident or to another person, the maximum civil penalty is $300,000.
+A covered individual can violate the Act by failing to report, within the specified timeframe, a reasonable suspicion of a crime committed against an elderly resident.
+The maximum civil penalty is $200,000.

-A facility that retaliates against a covered individual who reports his or her suspicions of a crime is subject to a maximum civil penalty of $200,000, to exclusion from federal funding.
+A facility that retaliates against a covered individual who reports their suspicions of a crime is subject to a maximum civil penalty of $200,000.
+They can also face exclusion from federal funding.
 Retaliation typically includes firing, demoting, or harassing the individual who reported abuse.

 Getting Legal Help for EJA Violations

 Generally speaking, an employee of a care facility with elderly residents must report any reasonable suspicion that a crime has been committed against a resident.
 The facility may not retaliate against this employee.